Winifred Fordham Metz, Media Librarian and Head of the MRC

 • Discover the newest additions to our collection.

-To schedule a lesson, please email email@example.com with your requested date and time and an alternate, and a sentence or two on the students’ assignment (video, audio, image editing, etc).
-Please be aware that towards the end of a semester there will be other classes working on multimedia projects, so the earlier you schedule your class, the better the chances are that we can get you everything you need!
+To schedule an assignment consult, please email Winifred (email@example.com) or Greg (firstname.lastname@example.org ).
+To schedule a production instruction session in the Media Lab, please email email@example.com with your requested date and time and an alternate, along with a sentence or two on the students’ prospective assignment (video, audio, image editing, etc).
+We can also reserve a block of digital video-cameras or audio recorders and other equipment for your students for up to 5 days.
+Please be aware that the lab and equipment calendars fill up pretty quickly towards the end of a semester, so the earlier you schedule your class, the better the chances are that we can get you everything you need!

 Booking Films for Your Class

 Scheduling Our Materials A maximum of five (5) items can be checked to a single person at any given time.
 The Media Resources Center requires 24-hour advance notice to guarantee that materials, if available, will be ready for pick up at the scheduled time.
 Given availability, extensions on classroom use may be granted.
 To schedule a film, you can email us with your name, PID, phone number, department, course title, class size (number of students), the title of the film and the show date.

 Get Films from Duke, NC State or NC Central We have an agreement with the Triangle Research Library Network: you may borrow films from NC State, Duke or NC Central through the Media Resources Center.
 Please email your request to the MRC at least 3-5 business days in advance.
 Contact Katelyn Ander directly if you have any questions.

 Materials from Other Universities Instructors may borrow materials from other universities through the Interlibrary Loan department.
 For more information, please visit their site.
 Materials from other universities may require three weeks to allow for processing and shipping and may also require a fee, for which your department is responsible.